Vheissu/Ci-Smarty/README.md

 ## It works with Phil Sturgeon's Template Library

 If you've used Phil's template library before (http://philsturgeon.co.uk/code/codeigniter-template) you would know it gives you theming capabilities but it doesn't really work too well with view and parser extensions unless of course you're using Phil's Dwoo library, CI Smarty works with Phil's template library so you can have themes and view files using Smarty syntax which look a lot nicer.

+## How to use it?

+Drop the contents of the download zip into your application directory, then edit your autoload.php file in the config folder, and add parser to the list of autoloaded libraries.
+Instead of using $this->load->view() you now use $this->parser->parse() instead.
+That's it.